icerpc/icerpc-csharp/examples/protobuf/Thermostat/README.md

 The arrows on the diagram indicate the client and server sides of the connection, not the flow of requests and responses.

-Server implements two Slice interfaces using two separate services:
+Server implements two Protobuf services using two separate services:

 - `Thermostat`, the client-facing interface
 - `ThermoHome`, the device-facing interface

-Server also calls a service on the device that implements Slice interface `ThermoControl`.
+Server also calls a service on the device that implements Protobuf service `ThermoControl`.

 ## Build and run